4 are out; 9 to go: Captivated world watches Thailand cave rescue

 “If something changes, we’ll stop,” he said.
 “But I expect the operation to finish within the next couple of days.

-The boys sounded calm and reassuring in handwritten notes to their families that were transported by divers and made public Saturday.
+The boys were calm and reassuring in handwritten notes to their families that were transported by divers and made public Saturday.

-Residents of the nearby town of Mae Sai, located directly on the border with Myanmar around seven miles away from the cave entrance, have been following the saga of the boys’ disappearance and rescue efforts intently.
+Residents of the nearby town of Mae Sai, directly on the border with Myanmar about 7 miles away from the cave entrance, follow the saga of the boys’ disappearance and rescue efforts intently.

 “We are talking about it all the time,” said hotel worker Napattra Chokumpompan, 21.